Brooklyn Child Custody Attorney

 Representing Parents with Special Needs Children

 We understand that a parenting plan for a typical child may not be appropriate for an autistic child or one with other developmental issues.
 We are sensitive to the care that must go into creating a parenting plan for families with special needs children who require unique accommodations.
 We are familiar with individualized education programs (IEP), mainstreaming, and more.
-Our firm ensures that you and your child’s best interests are protected in negotiations and in court.
+Our child custody attorneys in Brooklyn ensure that you and your child’s best interests are protected in negotiations and in court.

 Personalized solutions for you.